 Pappas enjoys performing new music and has premiered several works, including ones written for him by his brother, the composer Daniel Pappas.
 He can be heard on his brother’s 2013 album Driving at Night.
 He can also be heard on Arts for Life (2011) and From the Barrio to the Concert Hal l (2010), both with Relevents Wind Quintet, on the original soundtrack from the motion picture Wesley (2009), and on aurora!
 (2004) with the University of North Carolina at Greensboro Wind Ensemble.

 Pappas holds the Doctorate of Musical Arts and the Master of Music degrees from the University of North Carolina at Greensboro, and the Bachelor of Arts degree from Grace College.
 Prior to his appointment at Morehead State University he was on the faculties of High Point University and the University of North Carolina Wilmington.

-In his spare time Pappas enjoys hiking and running on the trails around Morehead, where he resides with cellist Gina Pezzoli and their two children, Luca and Lia.
+In his spare time Pappas enjoys hiking and running on the trails around Morehead, where he resides with cellist Gina Pezzoli and their three children, Luca, Lia, and Marco.